Academic dishonesty, in any form, is expressly prohibited by the rules of the District Board of Trustees of Florida State College at Jacksonville.

 - Fail the student for the course.

-- Refer the student(s) to the campus dean for possible suspension or dismissal.
+- Refer the student(s) to the academic dean for possible suspension or dismissal.

-For cases in which the student is referred to the campus dean for action, the dean will appropriately involve the faculty member and inform the faculty member of the disposition of the matter.
+For cases in which the student is referred to the academic dean for action, the dean will appropriately involve the faculty member and inform the faculty member of the disposition of the matter.

 Each faculty member shall communicate the College’s policy on academic dishonesty to each class section with which that faculty member is involved.

 This subject is to be considered an integral part of the faculty member’s course syllabus.